LenoTheKidWeKnow/LenoTheKidWeKnow/README.md

 - 👋 Hi, I’m @brian-bh
-- 👀 I’m interested in Python Backend
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Python, and trying to learn Javascript
+- 🌱 I’m currently learning Python and so on
 - 💞️ I’m looking to collaborate on Fintech
 - 📫 How to reach me - @peoplefund